samtaziaux/KiDS-Sam_master/docsrc/halomodel/configuration.rst

 General setup
 *************

-There is an additional section, ``setup``, which includes deatiles on, well, the setup of the model.
+There is an additional section, ``setup``, which includes details on, well, the setup of the model.
 There are four mandatory parameters in this section: ::

     [setup]